mattshiel/user-account-management-system/README.md

  ### Additional Information
  * Github Issues was used to track and record milestones and progress on the project - see issues for more details :)
+ * Part 2 will implement the RESTful user client